JohnBatmanMySlinky/PBRJ/README.md

     - Edge-avoiding a-trous denoising

 # TODO's
+- add a python jmfp to python utils in src/scripts
 - add do block to simple_vol_path.jl + a scene
 - add vol_path.jl
 - Improve scene build descriptive statistics and printing